United States Army Criminal Investigation Division: Selection and training

+CID rarely employed Commissioned Officers as Special Agents.
+For decades standard Commissioned Officers in the 31A MOS (Military Police Officer) served as Commanders of CID Battalions and Groups, but due to the recent restructuring of the agency these positions have evolved.
+Criminal investigations are conducted by field Special Agents and are typically supervised by senior Special Agents.

 Civilian Special Agents are 1811 federal criminal investigators and sworn federal agents.
-These agents have both military authority to enforce violations of the Uniform Code of Military Justice (UCMJ) and federal statutory authority to enforce all federal laws anywhere in the United States.
+These agents have both military authority to enforce violations of the Uniform Code of Military Justice (UCMJ) and federal statutory authority (Title 10 U.S.C.
+Section 7377) to enforce all federal laws anywhere in the United States.
 After the 2021 reforms following the Fort Hood Independent Review Committee, CID began to increase its numbers of civilian special agents when compared to military special agents, intended to increase CID's investigative experience and help the command build better partnerships with local and regional law enforcement, as military special agents can be moved between posts after a few years of service, severing all professional contact between the different law enforcement agencies.

+All civilian CID special agents ar trained at the Federal Law Enforcement Training Center (FLETC) in Glynco, GA.
+First attending the Criminal Investigator Training Program (CITP) along with their fellow 1811 partners from participating federal agencies and then a 2 month CID specific training course to familiarize themselves with agency policy and procedure.
+Following the completion of CID Basic Special Agent Course, 1811 Special Agents will return to their duty station for a Field Agent Training program.
+The Field Agent Training program will immerse the newly appointed 1811 to military criminal investigations and how to apply lessons learned at FLETC to the job.

-Military Special Agent candidates initially receive training at the US Army Military Police School (USAMPS) at Fort Leonard Wood where they attend the Apprentice CID Special Agent course.
-Later, agents may return to USAMPS to attend specialized training in Advanced Crime Scenes, Sexual Assault Investigations, Child Abuse Prevention and Investigative Techniques, Protective Service Training as well as other subjects.
+Military Special Agent candidates initially receive training at the US Army Military Police School (USAMPS) at Fort Leonard Wood where they attend the CID Special Agent Course.
+Later, agents may return to USAMPS to attend specialized training in Advanced Crime Scenes, Sexual Assault Investigations, Child Abuse Prevention and Investigative Techniques, and Protective Service Training as well as other subjects.